 - Shop for cosmetics

 Then there are plenty of museums – I regret missing Van Gogh’s and a crazy human anatomy museum called “Body Worlds.”
 I wanted to explore a few modern agricultural farms also where they do vertical farming.
 Saying it again – Two days is too little for Amsterdam unless you are a tourist hopping on/off on several cities to tick that off the list.

 Easily you can spend three hours without even realising how the time flew.
 Dam Square connects to all the major roads.
-Amsterdam Central, Sunday markets, canal rides, coffee shops, red-light district, Shopping arcades, Oude Kerk (Amsterdam’s oldest building) is within 10km walking distance.
-If you love to witness the grandness of Dutch royals, the place is open to visitors except during few Royal events.
+Amsterdam Central, Sunday markets, canal rides, coffee shops, red-light district, Shopping arcades, and Oude Kerk (Amsterdam’s oldest building) are within 10km walking distance.
+If you love to witness the grandness of Dutch royals, the place is open to visitors except during a few Royal events.

 Artplein Spui – Sunday markets

 The narrow road by that H&M building took us to another narrower street with a lesser crowd.